New Research Shows the Direct Effect of Diet and Sleep on Mental Health

 In fact, people who suffer from insomnia are four times more likely to develop major depression compared to normal sleepers.
 Additionally, they are more likely to think about suicide and die by suicide.
 Other research indicates that sleep problems lead to anxiety disorders over 25% of the time and depression over 67% of the time.
 Be sure to practice good sleep hygiene.

-When I was in medical school in the 70s, we were taught that the brain doesn’t heal.
-But now we know that was wrong.
+It is often taught that the brain doesn’t heal.
+But now we know that is wrong.
 If you put the brain in a healing environment, often it can get better, much better.
 But, it requires forethought and a great plan.

 For over 25 years, Amen Clinics has helped tens of thousands of people heal their brains and we can help you too.
 If you feel that you or a loved one could benefit from an evaluation, please call us today at (888) 288-9834 or visit our website to schedule an appointment.